 Christine Kelleher, Marketing Manager

-Ms. Tachovsky joined groSolar in 2012 as the Marketing Manager.
+Ms. Kelleher joined groSolar in 2012 as the Marketing Manager.
 Prior to groSolar she worked for niche business to business service and consultative organizations where she designed and implemented long term strategic marketing plans.
 She has led internal teams in creating strong brands that match core competencies, and managed external partnerships to create valuable shared industry resources.
 She brings to groSolar a strong background in strategic planning, corporate branding, and cross- functional project management.
-Ms. Tachovsky holds a BS in Business & Marketing from the University of Pittsburgh and is earning an MBA in Management & Social Enterprise Leadership from Loyola University Maryland.
+Ms. Kelleher holds a BS in Business & Marketing from the University of Pittsburgh and an MBA in Management from Loyola University Maryland.

 Jeff Wolfe, Co-Founder, Chairman of the Board of Directors